Top 5 Wise alternatives: compare fees, features & benefits

 Revolut

 Revolut is a digital bank that services individuals and businesses.
-It is best known for its personal use cases, allowing individuals to convert between currencies when travelling.
-For businesses, Revolut offers multi-currency accounts that allow businesses to hold and manage multiple currencies in one place.
-Revolut also accepts borderless payments and provides a modern interface in their website and mobile app.
-Whilst Revolut offers various pricing models, some basic features require extra fees, such as international transfers beyond set limits.
+It is best known for allowing individuals to manage their spending and convert between currencies when travelling.
+Revolut also offers multi-currency accounts for businesses, which allows them to hold and manage multiple currencies in one place.
+While Revolut offers various pricing models, some basic features require extra fees, such as international transfers beyond set limits.
 Markups on exchange rates may also apply on weekends and with certain currencies.

 Pros